steffhe/DiceRoll/README.md

 # Dice Roll

 This is a simple Dice rolling simulator made with Unity.
-Choose your dice and your the mouse to throw them around.
+Choose your dice and use your mouse to throw them around.
 Dice-scores will be added to a total sum.

 ### Dice: